How technology powers effective collaboration in the classroom

 5. BookCreator

-7. Soundtrap
+6. Soundtrap

-9. Hāpara Teacher Dashboard
+8. Hāpara Teacher Dashboard

-11. Hāpara Workspace
+9. Hāpara Workspace

-Collaboration in the classroom is much easier with Hāpara Workspace.
-This interactive platform pulls together all of the learning content for a lesson, project or unit.
-Educators can create differentiated student groups and share collaborative resources and assessments with them.
+Hāpara Workspace is an interactive platform that organizes all learning content for a lesson or project.
+Educators can create differentiated student groups and share collaborative resources and assessments based on each group’s needs.

 Tips for implementing collaborative technology

-When choosing which technology tools to use for student collaboration, there are a few things to consider and put in place to ensure success.
+When choosing which technology tools to use for student collaboration, there are a few things to consider and implement to ensure success.
+Consider these factors when selecting collaborative technology for your school or district.

-2. It should support differentiation.
+2. Collaborative tools should support differentiation.

-3. It should allow for flexibility.
+3. Instructional software should allow for flexibility.

 Strategies for promoting positive student group dynamics

-1. Make the goals clear to all learners.
+1. Make the goals clear to all learners

-2. Set guidelines about how to work together.
+2. Set guidelines about how to work together

-Educators can add these guidelines to a Hāpara Workspace or share a Google file in Teacher Dashboard.
-If learners need a reminder while collaborating, in Hāpara Highlights educators can send an “Announcement” to groups or the class or share a link to a resource.
+For example, if learners need a reminder while collaborating, in Hāpara Highlights, educators can send a digital announcement to groups or the class or share a link to a resource on communication.

 • Facilitator who manages the activity or discussion